JakeSummers/primeng/README.md

 	npm install typings --global
 	npm install webpack-dev-server --global

-Do these things before starting the webapp:
+Do these things to build & start the webapp:

-	cd primeng
+	cd ~/reposOther/primeng

+	# Manual Step:
+	# Now update the package.json to include dependancies!
+	# The package.json on this branch has been updated.
+See that!

+	echo "npm cache clean"
+	npm cache clean

+	echo "npm prune"
+	npm prune

+	echo "npm install"
 	npm install

+	echo "typings install"
 	typings install

+	echo "npm start"
-	npm run
+	npm start

 Then you can access it here (with status):